nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 >
 > Put a `p` before the phone / email / address prefixes to mark it as `private`. `private` details can only
 > be seen using the `viewall` command.
 >
+> Note that address must be in the following format:`a/BLOCK, STREET, UNIT, POSTAL_CODE`

 > Persons can have any number of tags (including 0)

 Examples:
-* `add John Doe p/98765432 e/johnd@gmail.com a/John street, block 123, #01-01`
+* `add John Doe p/98765432 e/johnd@gmail.com a/123, Clementi Ave 3, #12-34, 231534`
-* `add Betsy Crowe pp/1234567 e/betsycrowe@gmail.com pa/Newgate Prison t/criminal t/friend`
+* `add Betsy Crowe pp/1234567 e/betsycrowe@gmail.com pa/College of Alice and Peter Tan,
+8 College Avenue East, #11-55, 138615 t/criminal t/friend`

 ### Listing all persons : `list`
 Shows a list of all persons in the address book.<br>
 Format: `list`

+### Sorts all the people by the alphabetical order of their names
+Displays the name details of all the people.<br>
+Format: `sort`

+Examples:
+* `sort`<br>
+  List out all the names in AddressBook in alphabetical order.

+### Add and list all persons : `add&list`
+Add a person to the AddressBook(see add for further information) and shows a list of all persons in the address book.<br>
+Format: `add&list`

 ### Finding all persons containing any keyword in their name: `find`
 Finds persons whose names contain any of the given keywords.<br>